kafkalainen/fractol/README.md

 ![Example of the Mandelbrot](example.png)

 ### To-do
-- List of available parameters.
+- Add more fractals.
-- Fix the instructions: Add number four and check that all the stuff are there.
+-
 ### Checklist

 - Norminette shows no errors